RoStrap/rostrap.github.io/docs/index.md

 # RoStrap

 RoStrap is the name of a [Roblox plugin](https://www.roblox.com/library/725884332/RoStrap) and resource management system designed to expedite game development on Roblox.
 Its main goals are to increase code reusability and simplify the networking of resources **without penalty for not using features**.
-The plugin allows for easy access and installation of incredibly useful libraries.
+The plugin allows for easy access and installation of incredibly useful **open-source** libraries hosted on GitHub.

 With the click of a button you can start using an optimized rewrite of the vanilla Lua `os.date` function: